movidius/ncappzoo/networks/tiny_yolo_v3/README.md

-# Tiny yolo v3
+# tiny yolo v3
 ## Introduction
-The TinyYolo v3 network can be used for object recognition and classification.
+The tiny yolo v3 network can be used for object recognition and classification.
 This model was trained with the Coco data set and can detect up to 80 classes.
 See [https://pjreddie.com/darknet/yolo/](https://pjreddie.com/darknet/yolo/) for more information on this network.

+This sample utilizes the OpenVINO Inference Engine from the [OpenVINO Deep Learning Development Toolkit](https://software.intel.com/en-us/openvino-toolkit) and was tested with the 2019 R2 release.

 The provided Makefile does the following:
 1. Clones a [Tensorflow yolo repo](https://github.com/mystic123/tensorflow-yolo-v3) that will help to convert the darknet weights to tensorflow.